What are my options?

 Funds may be used to support and enrich ongoing activities, deepen and assess the impact of existing programs, launch an innovation through a small pilot program, and/or “tell the story” of the work they do together, consistent with the missions of the CCE and their specific program.

-There are three funds that CESs may apply to The Impact Fund, The Linda Primavera Fund, and The Marilyn LaPlante Endowment.
-Each of these funds has specific criteria that applicants have to consider when drafting a grant proposal.
+There are two funds that CESs may apply to The Linda Primavera Fund and The Marilyn LaPlante Endowment.
+Each of these funds has specific criteria that applicants have to consider when drafting a grant proposal; please see descriptions below.

 The Linda Primavera Fund